SouravJohar/handy/README.md

 # handy
-An easy to use wrapper for hand recognition, made using OpenCV.
+An easy to use wrapper for hand recognition, made using OpenCV 4.

 ![Alt Text](sample.gif)